 When it comes to buying and exporting salvage cars, there are a few different factors that you should take into consideration.

-Automotive recycling is now more popular than ever and presents car sellers and salvagers with a fresh new market that has the potential for great growth.
-Keeping these factors in mind can greatly affect the overall profitability and viability of buying and reselling salvage cars overseas.
+Automotive recycling is now more popular than ever and presents car sellers, dealers and salvagers with a fresh new market that has the potential for great growth.
+Keeping these factors in mind can greatly affect the overall profitability and viability of buying and selling salvage cars overseas.

 The first thing to keep in mind is that American markets are going to be saturated with new cars and those cars that are used but that have not been wrecked.
 Most people are going to opt for cars that have clear titles, and those cars that have an extensive maintenance record.
 This means that exporting these cars overseas is going to offer a far smaller profit margin for those salvagers making it far more profitable to stick with salvage titles.